TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 Optionally, a new generator can supply a :meth:`~Random.getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.

-The :mod:`random` module also provides the :class:`SystemRandom` class which uses the system function :func:`os.urandom` to generate random numbers from sources provided by the operating system.
+The :mod:`random` module also provides the :class:`SystemRandom` kundi which uses the system function :func:`os.urandom` to generate random numbers kutoka sources provided by the operating system.

 .. warning::